misudashi/systems/index.md

 ## Credits

 I want to thank [Morg](https://morg.systems/), who is the person that made me discover Neuron and this idea of sharing my notes.
-I clicked your profile randomly after you helped me with Japanese via the English-Japanese Exchange Server on Discord.

 - This is possible because of [Neuron](https://neuron.zettel.page/), a powerful tool with a welcoming community.
 - To publish my notes, I use [GH Pages](https://pages.github.com/).
 - I use [Obsidian](https://obsidian.md/) to edit them.
 - Some notes I am taking can be highlights from what I've read.
 I do not pretend owning any of the stuff I write here, it is simply a database of my knowledge, so feel free to re-use it.

-After using Obsidian for a few weeks, I thought it would be pretty cool to share the knowledge I acquire with others.

-**If you learn anything while browsing my notes, then my day is made.**

-*This website was uploaded on the 13th of August 2022.*

-## About Raw Notes:
+## Quick Disclaimer:

-The Raw [[MOC Notes]]# may contain sensitive and/or controversial topics.
-They are meant to be re-read by myself so I can eventually elaborate on them further and turn them into longer notes, which I refer to as "articles".
-I will be talking about every topic you can imagine, without filters.
+The Raw [[MOC Notes]]# may be messy, because they are meant to be re-read by myself so I can later turn them into permanent notes.
+They will often be filled with **Highlights**, which are the "interesting parts" I want to save in my memory when I read/listen to something.
+Thus, they can be in other languages such as French.

-**Though**, if you feel like what I am saying in these is incorrect, feel free to send me an e-mail so I can review what I wrote and potentially reformulate/correct what is said in there.
+If you feel like what I am saying in these is incorrect, feel free to send me an e-mail so I can review what I wrote and potentially reformulate/correct what is said in there.
 (See [[Misudashi]])

-Raw Notes will often also be filled with **Highlights**, which are the *Interesting Parts* I want to save in my memory when I read something, to eventually reformulate so they can be part of my 2nd Brain.
-Some of these highlights may be in foreign languages such as French, or Japanese.
+Finally, as I previously said,

+> I do not pretend owning any of the stuff I write here, it is simply a database of my knowledge, so feel free to re-use it.

 ### If you would like to support me